-Questions you may want to ask your health care team
+Questions you may want to ask your Radiation Treatment Team

-- Do I have to do anything to prepare for my radiation markings or treatments? - Can I wash and bathe? - What should I expect to happen during my treatments? - How will I cope with the side effects? - How will I know the radiation treatments are working? - What happens when the treatments end? - Do I need to come back for a checkup? - Will I have any long-term side effects from my treatments? - Will the radiation treatments cause sterility? - Who can I talk to if I have questions about supportive care; for example, medication costs, insurance, home care, transportation, emotional concerns, or any other questions? - Is there a research study for my cancer type that might be appropriate for me? (or that I could be involved in?)
+- Do I have to do anything to prepare for my radiation markings or treatment? - Can I bathe or wash? - What should I expect to happen during my treatments? - Will the treatments affect my breathing? - How will I cope with the side effects? - How will I know if the treatments are working? - What happens when the treatments end? - Do I need to come back for a checkup? - Will I have any long-term side effects from my treatments? - Who can I talk to if I have questions about supportive care; for example, medication costs, insurance, home care, transportation, emotional concerns, or any other questions? - Is there a research study for my cancer type that might be appropriate for me? (or that I could be involved in?)